 There is a fury that is not necessarily violent or destructive, but strives and wrenches towards the very high ends that call it forth.
 “I’ve never walked in silence…” – surrounded always by others, and the ultimate Other; through these verses and after, I continue struggling to give that fury a voice and a name.

-2 thoughts on “NEBRASKA VERSES: STORIES”
+2 responses to “NEBRASKA VERSES: STORIES”

-1. This blog and Nebraska Verses is an awesome concept for me.
+This blog and Nebraska Verses is an awesome concept for me.
 This whole narrative basically documents my musical experiences during my entire college career, and looking back over all of these songs is like looking at a yearbook of college that was made specifically about me and my friends and the times we had.
 I like the personal related stories that come to mind when I think about some of these songs.

 For example- the version of “One Stereo” in Butler was great, for these reasons- It was the morning after my Senior fraternity formal function, and wowie.
 I even drank a Raspberry Smirnoff Twist in the morning for breakfast at the hotel (no worries, I wasn’t driving; just needed something fruity to wash my mouth out, har har har).
 This kind of messed me up, and when I got to the gig, I was still tired, out of it, and I was really sassy/mouthy to Jaimie the whole time, because he seemed to be spending an hour between songs adjusting his pedals.
 I came to find out later that, in an altercation the night before, someone had stolen my concept of time.